tagZero/react-auth/README.md

 Customizable AuthProvider/AuthService and UI components for your react projects.

+This project is still in development.

 There are 3 components with light/dark themes.
 You can see `Login` component below.
-Others are similar to `Login`
+Others are similar to `Login`.
+HTML5 validations included (email, required).
 - Login
-- Register
+- Register: Currently provides 4 fields firstName, lastName, email, password.
+It will allow customization in the upcoming releases.
 - Reset Password

 ![ss-light] ![ss-dark]